-House Tutors must punish persistent lateness to the Academy and report offenders to Assistant Principals.
+House Tutors must punish persistent lateness to the Academy and report offenders to Pastoral Managers.
 Class teachers must insist on lessons starting promptly and again punish persistent offenders.

 A team of Child Support Assistants are on duty each morning at the Academy gates to record students who arrive late.

 Lateness is one sign of a poor attitude to learning and must not be allowed to become a habit.